voxmedia/data-projects/vox-ce-survey/readme.md

 ## License

 The dataset on consumer expenditures is in the public domain.
-Otherwise, the data workflow scripts that clean up and merge the datasets are licensed as follows:
+Otherwise, the script that creates the json files is licensed as follows:

 Copyright (c) 2015, Vox Media, Inc. All rights reserved.